ameliacode/ameliacode/README.md

 - Motion Synthesis, Motion controller

 ### What I do
+I recently received my Master's degree of Computer Science.
-Currently Master's student majoring Computer Science, Control Motion from generated model with Reinforcement Learning.
+My research mostly revolved around Motion control from generated model with Reinforcement Learning.  <br/>

 I plan to study pose estimation with single rgb videos, simulation, or build application from it in future.
 Feel free to contact if you're interested.
 Any suggestions, job offers are always a yes :)